madhavikollya/terraform/README.md

   variable - "iam_users"
   type = list{string}

-we can create variables separately as variable.tf files also
+we can create variables separately as variable.tf files also.
+If we want to change the infrastructure we can do it in variable.tf

 # Multi tf var files

-Tf var files : When we want use same main.tf with different variables. we create
+Tf var files :- When we want use same main.tf with different variables.
+For example lets create
-vim main.tf
+- vim main.tf
-vim variable.tf
+- vim variable.tf
-vim swiggy.tfvars , vim zomato.tfvars - here we define all the values required for creating infrastructure.
+- vim swiggy.tfvars , vim zomato.tfvars - here we define all the values required for creating infrastructure.
-when we give terraform apply by changing the file names overridding may occur.
+- when we give terraform apply by changing the file names overridding may occur.
-so for this we have to use workspaces.
+- so for this we have to use workspaces.
 create different workspaces for each infrastructure and then try terraform apply. now no overriding take place.

+# commands used

+terraform init -  To initialize ang install all plugins.
+terraform validate - will chesk the configuration.
+terraform plan - will execute and also check the code errors.
+terraform apply - will check values and show errors during runtime.
+terraform destroy - to destroy the infrastructure.
+terraform apply --auto-approve - permission given prior to directly create infrastructure.
+terraform state list - will show the list
+terraform destroy --auto-approve -target="aws_instance.one[0]" - to destroy particular instance. to destroy 2 instances 2 times target, instance name should be given.
+terraform workspace show - to see current workspace and take you into it directly.
+terraform workspace new swiggy - to create new workspace.
+terraform workspace list - will show the list of workspace.
+terraform workspace select swiggy - to go into that particular workspace.
+terraform apply --var-file="swiggy.tfvars" --auto-approve - to create swiggy.tfvars

+# to delete workspaces

+* To delete swiggy workspace, first go into the
+-terraform workspace select swiggy
+-terraform destroy --var-file="swiggy.tfvars" --auto-approve
+-now we can't direct delete swiggy workspace by staying inside it. so come out of it.
+-terraform workspace select default terraform workspace delete swiggy
+ In this way we have to delete all the workspaces we created.